 Wood Stove Design Challenge – 2nd for Affordability and 3rd for Innovation

-When the 46 international entries were culled down to 14 finalists for the burn off in Washington DC in November 2013.
-The IntensiFire made the cut.
-Popular Mechanics also published details of the 14 finalists.
-The IntensiFire didn’t do its best until the last day.
+When the 46 international entries were culled down to 14 finalists for the burn off in Washington DC in November

+My entry was a modified 30+ year old Treemont stove that was destined for the scrap metal dealer.
+These two images are the first time it was tested.
+The IntensiFire did its best in an informal test on the last day.
 In this test the results were astounding, it overheated the gas analyser!
 That test confirmed it was capable of zero carbon monoxide emissions and that it has become the cleanest combustion technology in the world!
 Cleaner than Natural Gas.